How to Select & Care for Your New Fruit Tree

 Planting Your New Fruit Tree

 If you’re ready to purchase a tree, or if you’ve already bought one, make sure you’re prepared to plant it.
-For detailed advice, please refer to our earlier article: Step by Step Guide to Plant A Tree or Shrub.
+For detailed advice, please refer to our post on Planting Bare-Root Fruit Trees .
 The planting method and post-transplant watering techniques are the same for fruit trees.

 Caring for Your Fruit Tree